Shirley Jean Rickert: Career

 At 18 months of age, Rickert won a local baby beauty contest, which emboldened her mother to move the family to Hollywood.
 She made her screen debut at the age of four in the short How's My Baby (1930), soon followed by her Our Gang debut, Helping Grandma in 1931.
 Rickert's most notable appearances were in the films Love Business and Bargain Day, in which her spit-curls, inspired by those of Ruth Taylor's in Gentlemen Prefer Blondes, were the centerpiece of her precocious performance.

 After Rickert left the Our Gang series, she had a brief movie career, including starring roles as Tomboy Teri Taylor alongside Mickey Rooney in eight Mickey McGuire comedies, followed by a string of jobs including driving trucks for the U.S. Army Air Corps during World War II.
 She later worked in burlesque as an exotic dancer, billed as Gilda and Her Crowning Glory (after her long blonde hair), retiring from burlesque in 1959.

 In the mid-1970s, she became a traveling saleswoman for industrial hardware, surprising potential clients with her starring roles in Our Gang.
 Later, she performed in local theater productions, helped to maintain a Web fansite, and made occasional public appearances.
 She also sold her crafts at a local shop with her daughter's family.

 Death

 Rickert died in a nursing home on February 6, 2009, after a long illness.
+She was 82.